 Part of the remit also includes “producing an attractive display to publicise the Ramblers” and this we do with gusto at various outdoor events.
 For instance, the Gedling Show and the Southwell Ploughing Match and Show where a team of volunteers now have the facilities to promote the Ramblers.
 It is also pleasing to note that having encouraged our Groups to use these facilities for their own events, the number doing so is on the increase.
 Ramblers Central Office has a Marketing Team able to provide materials and support for Areas and Groups.

 The Webmaster develops and maintains the new website launched in November 2015.

 The Communications Group, chaired by Judith Anson, is responsible for the website, Notts Area Walker (our email communication), the development of a recruitment strategy, the enhancement of communications and raising the profile of Ramblers.

-Chaired by David Hunt, the Sub-Committee deals with all matters affecting rights of way and is attended by the Area Rights of Way Officer, the Countryside Officer, the District Co-ordinators and Group Footpath Officers.
+Chaired by James McGill, the Sub-Committee deals with all matters affecting rights of way and is attended by the Area Rights of Way Officer, the Countryside Officer, the District Co-ordinators and Group Footpath Officers.